Golle/longtail/README.md

 **Known issues**
 * Currently using type `ulong` for `size_t`.
 This works but it's not correct, it should be `nuint` (or `UIntPtr` in older versions of .NET)
-* Hardcoded paths for longtail.h, the goals is to either have it as a submodule(oh no...) or just specify a path when you run the CodeGen project.
+* Hardcoded paths for longtail inside code gen (can be overriden with calling the project with arguments)

 Comments on function pointers might be a bit different from original.
 This happens because it binds the type to the parent.
 ```csharp